 “book chat” note-taking guides

 If you are reading this, you probably have first-hand experience with the increasing obsolescence of reading, especially of books, among today’s college and university students.
-One way I address this, with some noticeable success, is by assigning students in my survey courses a “Book Chat.”
-I provide them with a list of titles spanning many different topics and require that they choose one to read and discuss with me for ten minutes in an individual meeting in office hours during the second half of the semester.
-(Unfortunately, this assignment is ill-fitted for asynchronous online courses.)
-For each text, I make available a “Note-Taking Guide” with questions that help students identify key insights and examples offered by the author, as well as important questions raised by their research.
+One way I counter this trend is by assigning students in my survey courses a “Book Chat.”
+I provide them with a list of titles spanning many different topics, ask them to read the one that most interests them, and then discuss the book with them for ten minutes during an individual office hours meeting.
+(Unfortunately, this assignment is ill-suited for asynchronous online courses.)
+For each text, I make available a “Note-Taking Guide” with questions that help students identify key insights and evidence offered by the author, as well as important questions raised by their research.
 I do not make submission of the guides mandatory.
-However, as you can imagine, students who complete the guides tend to do much better on the assignment.
-The assignment is not AI-proof, but it is much more resistant to AI than take-home essays.
+However, as you can imagine, students who complete the guides tend to do much better during the chat.
+The assignment is not AI-proof—and the note-taking guides require regular updates as AI ability to generate thoughtful responses to some of the questions improves over time—but it is more resistant to AI than take-home essays.
 I have found it effective to transition all my writing assignments to in class, and use the Book Chat as the major take-home assignment.
 Students overwhelmingly report preferring the Book Chat assignment to a traditional essay, in part because it provides for more substantive one-on-one interaction with the instructor.
 You can learn more about how I structure the assignment by looking at my Modern U.S. History survey syllabus, and by reviewing the general assignment guidelines I give students at the beginning of the semester.
 Below you can download the .docx files of the note-taking guide for each title, alphabetized by author.

 Eric Foner’s history of the Underground Railroad, focused on the network’s activities in New York City, is an instructive tale of the ingenuity, sacrifice, and commitment of the women and men, African-Americans and whites, who helped shepherd runaway slaves to and through Northern states (often on the way to Canada).
 This book is extremely relevant to the U.S. today, as it demonstrates the possibility of interracial cooperation in the name of basic justice and human progress.
 (Note-taking guide coming soon!)